Our Complete Guide to Apple’s Family Sharing

 - Photos, videos, notes, contacts, calendar, downloads etc. are all backed up to iCloud and can be accessed via your iCloud account

 - If syncing is enabled, iCloud keeps your data updated across devices, so that changes made on one device appear on all others

-- You’ll be asked if you want to be the Organizer.
-Confirm that you do and that you’ve signed in with your own Apple ID
+- Confirm you want to be the Organizer and sign in with your own Apple ID

 Decide which Family Sharing features you want to activate:

 2. Location Sharing

 - Under Family Members section, just tap Add Family Member (up to 6 people can be added)